Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-4/day-3/lecture-materials/intro-to-ajax-and-javascript-promises.md

 - From the documentation, we can see that `http://www.omdbapi.com/?apikey=53aa2cd6&t=Frozen` will get data about the movie Frozen
 - The `apikey` parameter is necessary for this external source so that can track and possibly limit access to specific people

-- In order to use this particular API in our projects, we'll likely need to [request an API key](http://www.omdbapi.com/apikey.aspx)
+- In order to use this particular API in our projects, we'll need to [request an API key](http://www.omdbapi.com/apikey.aspx)

 Let's use JavaScript to get data for our page: